 - Curly in Hard Time is the oldest lifer in State.
 Coincidentally, his cellmate is the youngest — 15-year-old school shooter Ethan Harrow.
 Curly went into prison in his early 20s, and by now is your typical crotchety old man, having come to terms with the fact that he'll never be free again.
 His long-lost granddaughter managed to get him out on appeal.

 - The Distant Finale reveals that Ethan himself served his full 50 years, though he notes that after the first 10 or so he stopped making friends and just did his time quietly.

 Film - Animated

 - Chatter Telephone in Toy Story 3.
-He has been at Sunnyside Daycare Center even before Lotso Bear took it over.
+He has been at Sunnyside Daycare Center for the longest time.
+Even before Lotso Bear took it over.
 To help Woody and his friends escape the daycare center, Chatter Telephone detailedly describes the layout of the daycare center and warns Woody that the only way for a toy to escape is to neutralize the Cymbal Monkey's surveillance system.